tensorland/modelbox/website/docs/install.md

 ```

-Once the configuration points to the appropriate datastorage services, the configuration section for the appropriate backends needs to be changed with the right credentials, schema name and such.
+Once the configuration points to the appropriate datastorage services, the sections for the appropriate backends needs to be changed with the right credentials, schema name, and such.

 Multiple instances of the servers should be run for high availability.
 The service metrics should be monitored, and the appropriate number of instances of services should be chosen to keep the API latency and resource usage of the server to reasonable limits.